My Cookie Journey

 Twelve scooped cookie dough placed on a parchment-lined cookie sheet pan.

-Once out of the oven, move the cookies to a cooling rack to finish.
+Once out of the oven, transfer the cookies to a cooling rack to finish cooling.

 Six cookies on a stack of cutting boards with so many dried cherries in each cookie.